 The intake process enables intake and assessment services to:

-- identify how severe the person’s alcohol and other drug use is and how it is impacting their life
+- identify how severe the person’s substance use is and how it is impacting their life

 - identify high-risk people, who will need immediate support